 Expect to pay between $10,000 and $80,000 for your online RN to BSN program.

-Expect to pay between $10,000 and $80,000 for your online RN to BSN program.
 This is a wide price range, and the price of your program depends on the school you choose, the number of credits you already have, and any applicable scholarships.

 NCLEX Pass Rates

-One way RN to BSN and other nursing programs is rated is their NCLEX pass rate.
+One way RN to BSN and other nursing programs are rated is their NCLEX pass rate.
 This rate shows how many graduates successfully pass the NCLEX exam on the first try.
 You may not need to take this exam again if you’re already an RN, but this rate can be a helpful way to compare the strength of programs.

 Career Opportunities

 Whether you’re preparing to apply to nursing positions or already working as an RN, you can strengthen your application with a BSN degree.
-According to the Bureau of Labor Statistics, the median annual salary for registered nurses was about $77,600 as of August 2021.
-For BSN degree holders, however, the median annual salary was approximately $92,000 as of July 2023.
+According to the Bureau of Labor Statistics, the median annual salary for registered nurses was about $81,220 as of August 2022.
+For BSN degree holders, however, the median annual salary was approximately $93,000 as of December 2023.

 Accreditation can help you improve your opportunities.
 While not highlighted by Payscale, choosing an accredited program may improve your application.
 If you’re seeking a high-paying job and a promising career in nursing, CCNE accreditation offers a competitive edge to your training.
 It shows hospitals and other employers that you not only have a BSN degree but completed rigorous courses in nursing.

-What Are the Benefits of a CCNE Accredited RN to BSN Program?
+What Are the Benefits of a CCNE-Accredited RN to BSN Program?

 There are many reasons to consider enrolling in an accredited online program as a registered nurse.
-Explore each of these key reasons as you compare schools and prepare to improve your career opportunities.
+Explore each of these reasons as you compare schools and prepare to improve your career opportunities.

 Connect With Expert Instructors

-Online nursing programs connect you with experienced instructors around the nation.
+Online nursing programs connect you with experienced instructors around the country.
 Instead of working with only the professors and experts in your local community, you can take online courses with instruction from a leading university.

 Compare schools based on the strength of the program, not the convenience of the location.
 An online RN to BSN program still comes with essential clinical experience, either coordinated with a local hospital or conducted virtually.
 Virtual clinical experience includes simulations for state-of-the-art training.